 The game has changed, America.
-Your legislators are telling you that they have seen enough fraud committed by the mortgage banking industry, and they have passed consumer protection legislation which gives homeowners some distinct advantages in legal battles with their mortgage lender.
+Your legislators are telling you that they have seen enough fraud committed by the mortgage banking industry and they are passing legislation which gives homeowners some distinct advantages in legal battles with their mortgage lender.

-When this mortgage crisis began, who knew how it would all play out.
+When this mortgage crisis first began, no one really knew how it would all play out.
 The bottom line was that a huge bubble had popped, and someone was going to have to take some losses.
 The “who” and “how” were yet to be determined, and the mortgage mitigation, foreclosure defense and loan modification industries were born.

-In the beginning, most judges were sided with the banking industry.
+In the beginning, most judges were quick to side with the banking industry.
 From a judge’s point of view, the situation amounted to a proverbial Pandora’s Box and “policy” decisions “for the greater good” were often made.
-If judges started sending a message that homeowners could stop paying their mortgages without consequence, a rebellious mob mentality could form which would lead to chaos.
+If judges started sending a message that homeowners could stop paying their mortgages without consequence, a rebellious mob mentality could form which would lead to complete financial chaos.
 So, violations of RESPA and TILA were routinely categorized as “minor violations”, and the foreclosure machine marched on.
-That is, until some aggressive foreclosure defense attorneys started to challenge the rampant fraud and deception which had taken place and the validity of the MERS system.
+That is, until some aggressive attorneys started to challenge the rampant fraud which had taken place and the validity of the MERS system.

 Following a few victories for homeowners against the MERS system, foreclosures stalled.
 Shortly thereafter, the “robo-signing” scandal was splashed across America’s television screens in a CBS 60 Minutes expose.
 It was revealed that banks had brazenly resorted to spending billions of dollars on operations to fabricate fraudulent mortgage documents.
 Many of these banks are the same lenders that created the mortgage crisis, and would even today attempt to convince you they are on your side.